dubai-living-guide/staff-directory-pro/readme.txt

 == Description ==

 The Company Directory is an easy way to add your Staff to your website.
-Staff are presented in several easy to understand layouts, including a list, a grid, and single views, allowing visitors to get to know your company and capabilities.
+Staff are presented in several easy to understand layouts, including a list and single views, allowing visitors to get to know your company and capabilities.

-The Pro Version of the Company Directory includes advanced features such as a Skills Matrix with Contact Form!
+The Pro Version of the Company Directory includes advanced features such as a Table View and Grid View, as well as direct support!

 == Installation ==